Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Main results

 The advantage of this last expression is that the function $x \mapsto x/2 \cdot \log (2/x)$ is increasing everywhere on $(0,1/2)$, contrary to the function $x \mapsto x \cdot \log (1/x)$.
 The $L^q$-log-Sobolev inequality thus implies a three-set isoperimetric inequality

 where

 \end{proof}

-Notably, the $L^q$-Poincar\'e and $L^q$-log-Sobolev inequalities both lead to three-set isoperimetric inequalities with $\Upsilon(t) \sim \cpo{q}t^q$ as $t\to 0$.
-Here the sign $\sim$ means that the two quantities are asymptotic, meaning their ratio converges to a constant as $t\to 0$.
+Notably, the $L^q$-Poincar\'e and $L^q$-log-Sobolev inequalities respectively lead to three-set isoperimetric inequalities with $\Upsilon(t) \sim \cpo{q}t^q/2^{2q}$ and $\Upsilon(t) \sim \cls{q}t^q$ as $t\to 0$.
+Here, the sign~$\sim$ means that the two quantities are equivalent as $t \to 0$, in the sense that their ratio converges to a finite constant.
 This regime is particularly relevant in high-dimensional settings, where $t$ typically scales inversely with the dimension, as per the discussion following Corollary \ref{conductanceProfileLowerBound}.
-In contrast, when $\pi$ is log-concave, we have $\Upsilon(t)\sim t$ as $t\to 0$ \citep[Subsection 3.2]{andrieu2024explicit}.
+In contrast, when $\pi$ is log-concave, $\Upsilon(t)\sim t$ as $t\to 0$ \citep[Subsection 3.2]{andrieu2024explicit}.

+In many settings, one can only verify a close coupling condition on a high probability region $K \subsetneq \R^d$, which leads to lower bounds on the $s$-conductance (or restricted conductance) rather than the usual conductance; see, for example, \citet{wu2022minimax, chen2023simple, chewi2021optimal, dwivedi2019log, mangoubi2019nonconvex, mou2022efficient, chen2020fast}.
+In certain cases, obtaining such bounds requires working with a three-set isoperimetric inequality for the distribution $\pi$ truncated to~$K$.
+For log-concave distributions, it is known that truncation preserves three-set isoperimetric inequalities; see \citet[Lemma~15]{chen2020fast} and \citet[Proof of Lemma~6]{dwivedi2019log}, both relying on \citet[Theorem 4.4]{cousins2014cubic}.
+Beyond the log-concave setting, however, it is unclear whether three-set isoperimetric inequalities are preserved under truncation.
+Extending the three-set isoperimetric inequalities associated with global Poincar\'e or log-Sobolev inequalities to truncated distributions appears delicate and is left for future work.